Yedomon/GBioS_Training_Genomics_Plant_Breeding_2024/README.md

 - Create your GitHub account at https://github.com/
 - Install Git for Windows at https://gitforwindows.org/
-- Sign in to the Replit webserver environment at https://replit.com/
+- Install WSL by typing in your Windows PowerShell *wsl --install*

 ## Section 1: Introduction to Bioinformatics